 Then it’s vital you stick with me for the next few minutes of this presentation.

-Because right now, I’m going to go ahead and tell you exactly how this bible based discovery works…
+Because right now, I’m going to go ahead and tell you exactly how this Bible based discovery works…

 Plus how you can start using it right away….